abrahamin/6-Weather-Dashboard/README.md

 ## Description

 The purpose of this project was to access data from a third-party API by making requests with specific parameters of a URL.
 This data was used in the context of displaying the current and future weather of a select city.
 The weather dashboard was made to run in the browser using dynamically updated HTML and CSS.
 Bootstrap and Moment.js were used for styling and time display purposes, respectively.
-Previously searched cities are saved using localStorage.
+Previously searched cities are saved using `localStorage`.

 In order to meet the Acceptance Criteria of the project:
 * searching for a city presents the current and future conditions of the city and the city is added to the search history